Shadkoech/alx-system_engineering-devops/0x06-regular_expressions/README.md

 File

 	- 7-OMG_WHY_ARE_YOU_SHOUTING.rb
-- A Ruby script where the Regex only matches capital letters
+A Ruby script where the Regex only matches capital letters

 ## Task 8: Textme

+File

+	- 100-textme.rb

+A Ruby script with Regex that outputs the following;

+* Your script should output: [SENDER],[RECEIVER],[FLAGS]
+* The sender phone number or name (including country code if present)
+* The receiver phone number or name (including country code if present)
+* The flags that were used